Knowledge Base

 Passive

-When a specified field contains any value
+Checks if a field has any value

 “Organization address is not empty.”